exploring self-realization, sacred personhood, and full humanity

 conspiratorial, malicious, institutionalized simony

-And it takes only cursory literary analysis to understand that Dante, a man on the run from the poisonous spirit of Florentine factionalism, the merchandizing of the common people by “public servants,” now saw, very clearly, the same kind of oppressive “buying and selling,” an orchestrated and institutionalized simony, polluting the greedy ranks of Dear Mother Church.
+And it takes only cursory literary analysis to understand that Dante, a man on the run from the poisonous spirit of Florentine factionalism, the merchandizing of the common people by “public servants,” now saw, very clearly, the same kind of oppressive “buying and selling,” an orchestrated and institutionalized simony, polluting the greedy ranks of Dear Mother Cult.

 Editor’s note: As stated elsewhere, the afterlife reports concur with Dante that many of the Popes languish today in a dark rat cellar.